kalavattam/2023_Greenlaw-et-al/results/2022-1101/work-Trinity.md

         * It seems she got them from the UCSC table browser
         * `#TODO` Look into the possibility of getting them from Ensembl
     + Already have locations of rDNA from having run `picardmetrics`
+- `( Y ) #DONE` Pick up with the comparison between the 'rna-star' Google group calling of STAR and multi-hit mode calling of STAR
+    + Then, get line-by-line CL-call code written and running for a version of multi-hit mode adapted for yeast
+    + Also, see how many mismatches Alison et al. are allowing when they call with Bowtie2: Use the info if you can
 <br />
 <br />